denvrdata/denvrdemos/yara/README.md

     <img src="assets/images/webui-signup.png" width=45%>
 </p>

-From here you can use the **"Admin Panel"** to add your friends and coworkers to your server.
+You can use the **"Admin Panel"** to add your friends and coworkers to your server.

 <p float="left">
     <img src="assets/images/webui-admin-panel.png" width=30%>